JustFixNYC/tenants2/README.md

     }
     ```

-2. Once a raw query has been written, the developer runs
+2. The querybuilder, which runs as part of `npm start`, will notice
+   changes to any of these raw queries *or* the server's `schema.json`,
-   `node querybuilder.js`.
-This does the following:
+   and do the following:

     1. It runs [Apollo Code Generation][] to validate the raw queries
        against the server's GraphQL schema and create TypeScript
        interfaces for them.

-    2. It runs a script that takes the TypeScript interfaces and adds
+    2. For queries and mutations, it adds a function to the TypeScript
-       a function to them that is responsible for performing the query
+       interfaces that is responsible for performing the query in a
-       in a type-safe way.
+       type-safe way.
 It is named `fetch` followed by whatever
        the query is called (e.g., `fetchSimpleQuery`).

-The resultant
+    3. The resultant TypeScript interfaces and/or function is written
-       TS file (which includes the interfaces) is created next to the
+       to a file that is created next to the original `.graphql` file
-       original `.graphql` file.
+       (e.g., `SimpleQuery.ts`).

+    If the developer prefers not to rely on `npm start`
+    to automatically rebuild queries for them, they can also manually
+    run `node querybuilder.js`.

 At this point the developer can import the final TS file and use the query.